harshwall/2020-21-Classes/Android/Readme.md

 * Team Size: 3

-<strong>NOTE :</strong> There will be an abstract submission before the first rounnd.
+<strong>NOTE :</strong> There will be an abstract submission before the first round.
 This is compulsory for participation in event.

 * [Abstract Submission Guidelines](ABSTRACT-SUBMISSION-GUIDELINES-2018.pdf)